milesroberts-123/slim-sweep-cnn/README.md

 - [x] subset data to have a more uniform distribution of fixation times, then train your model

-- [ ] add linkage to deleterious mutations (model beneficial mutation in the center of a functional region under purifying selection)
+- [x] add linkage to deleterious mutations (model beneficial mutation in the center of a functional region under purifying selection)

+- [x] add hill-robertson interference

+- [x] track the number of sweeps lost (i.e. number of simulation restarts) before you get a simulation that ends in a fixed sweep

-- [ ] add hill-robertson interference
+- [ ] add gene conversion

 - [ ] include population structure (track time for mutation to fix when it needs to migrate to another population first)

+- [ ] use gpu instead of cpu for training model

+- [ ] modify slim rule to append output of failure count and fixation times into single files

 - [ ] re-write neural network as a function with hyperparameters